Measurement of a spin-1 system

 \subsection{General formula}

-Usually, the output to be observed in the detector is $\Hat{P}$, the variable conjugated to $\Hat{Q}$.
+Usually, the output to be observed in the detector is $\hat{P}$, the variable conjugated to $\hat{Q}$.
 This implicitly requires that the detector has an infinite-dimensional Hilbert space, so that one can define canonically conjugated position and momentum operators.
 We shall not make this assumption and let, instead, the Hilbert space of the detector to be arbitrary.

-Let us start by computing the probability of postselection.
-After substitution of Eq.~\eqref{eq:expqt} into Eq.~\eqref{eq:rhofin}, and expressing the trace over the detector Hilbert space in terms of position eigenstate, $\Tr_D[\dots] = \int dq \langle q|\dots|q\rangle$, we have
+Let us start by computing the probability of post--selection.
+After substitution of \eqref{eq:expqt} into \eqref{eq:rhofin}, and expressing the trace over the detector Hilbert space in terms of position eigenstate, $\Tr_{det}[\dots] = \int dQ \langle Q|\dots|Q\rangle$, we have

 where we defined